 Timmy Abell has presented fun-filled concerts at festivals, schools, and concert halls throughout the Eastern United States including the Kennedy Center for the Performing Arts and The National Theater in Washington, D.C.; Piccolo Spoleto Festival in Charleston; the JFK Library in Boston; The Peace Center in Greenville, SC and both the children's and adult stages at Merlefest in North Carolina.

 In 2005, Timmy and his wife Susana joined forces to create "Silver Trout Arts".
 Their program combines music, storytelling, puppetry and poetry - all presented under a theme of "...So Many Ways To Share A Story".
-They present their educational programs and family concerts as an alternative to Timmy's solo shows for schools and other venues throughout the Southeast, offering high quality entertainment wherever a group of young people and their families are gathered.
+They present their educational concerts, workshops, residencies and family concerts in schools and other venues throughout the Southeast, offering high quality entertainment wherever a group of young people and their families are gathered.